 What should a fisherman bring in fishing gear?

 We would first advise you to bring a fishing rod.
 We prefer pack able rods in a hard case.
 If you have a 3 or 4 piece rod you can carry it on your own saddle, otherwise we can pack two piece rods on our fishing gear mule.
 We advise lightweight waders, and wading boots or shoes.
 A fishing vest or small fishing pack with your basics of fly boxes or lures, spare leaders and tippets, etc is vital.
 A net is useful but not required.
-All gear should be lightweight and gent on the fish because most if not all fishing is catch and release.
-We want our fish to survive for future generations of fishermen and women.
-We will provide a list of useful flies depending on the area.

 What is the nearest airport?